coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/setting-up-an-external-passive-relay-node.md

 For more information, refer to the [official Guild Live View docs.](https://cardano-community.github.io/guild-operators/#/Scripts/gliveview)

-## :octagonal_sign:5.
-Configure and review the relay node topology file
+## :octagonal_sign: Configuring and Reviewing the Relay Node Topology File

 Modify the **CUSTOM_PEERS section** of the `topologyUpdater.sh` script to configure your relay node's connections to your other relays and block producer node.
 Refer to the [official documentation for more info.](https://cardano-community.github.io/guild-operators/#/Scripts/topologyupdater?id=download-and-configure-topologyupdatersh)